 The service cost is the increase in the present value of the Scheme liabilities arising from members' service in the current period.
 It is calculated annually using the accounting assumptions adopted at the start of each year.

-The 2021-22 service cost of £40.8 billion was calculated using the accounts assumptions at 31 March 2021, and the 2022-23 service cost of £50.1 billion was calculated using the accounts assumptions at 31 March 2022.
-The change in service cost from year to year reflects the change in the accounts assumptions at each date.
-The assumptions at 31 March 2022 are set out in Table D of the Statement by the Actuary.
+The 2023-24 service cost of £18.8 billion was calculated using the accounts assumptions at 31 March 2023 and are set out in Table D of the Statement by the Actuary.